OpenNews/opennews-website/what/community/datareview/index.md

 ### How much time will this take?

-We anticipate an hour or two, spread across emails and/or calls based on what works best for your project and the questions you have.
+We anticipate a couple hours spread across emails and/or calls, based on what works best for your project and the questions you have.

 ### What _can’t_ this program help me with?